googleforgames/agones/site/content/en/docs/FAQ/_index.md

 ## Architecture

+### What is allocation?
+Allocation on the Agones refers to the process of assigning a GameServer instance to a game session, protecting it from being scaled down for the duration of the allocation.

 ### What is the relationship between a Kubernetes Pod and an Agones GameServer?

 Agones creates a backing Pod with the appropriate configuration parameters for each GameServer that is configured in